DanielJSottile/programming-notes/notes.md

 - on gnu you can use long options i.e. `--help` or `--force`. muy bueno

+- alt + # will switch between your tabs

 ---

 WHAT IS MEANT BY A TERMINAL?